E4S

 Analog Waveform Output

-Build the circuit shown below with your microcontroller, a pair of 10KΩ resistors, a 1μF capacitor, your breadboard and some jumper wires:
+Build the circuit shown below with your microcontroller, a pair of 10KΩ resistors, a 1μF capacitor (with the “K” marking), your breadboard and some jumper wires:

 Voltage divider circuit